jdms/rrm/README.md

 ## Building RRM form source

-### Requirements
+### Minimal Requirements

-RRM uses the [CMake](https://cmake.org/download/) (version 3.10 or higher is required) build system, and it currently depends on the following external libraries that must be obtained and properly installed before RRM can be compiled.
+RRM uses the [CMake](https://cmake.org/download/) (version 3.20 or higher is required) build system, and its main Sketching GUI currently depends on the following external libraries that must be obtained and properly installed before RRM can be compiled.

 - [Qt5] (components: Core, Gui, Widgets, OpenGL, Svg)